 Bocconi provides undergraduate, graduate and post-graduate education, (PhDs, MBAs and executives programmes) in addition to a range of double degree programs, in the fields of economics, management, finance, law, political science and public administration.
 SDA Bocconi, the university's business school, offers MBA and Executive MBA programs.

-The Industrial Ecology Network is a programme geared towards providing skills, training and applications industrial ecology, focusing on the system perspective, materials, manufacturing and the circular economy.
+The Industrial Ecology Network is a programme geared towards providing skills, training, and applications for industrial ecology, focusing on the system perspective, materials, manufacturing, and the circular economy.

 Find out more: